Bioconductor/BBS/Doc/Set-up-propagation-HOWTO.md

 ### Create the account

 From your personal account (sudoer), create the biocpush user.
-Use the same commands that were used to create the biocbuild user.
+Use the same commands that were used to create the biocbuild account.
+In particular, like the biocbuild account, biocpush should be set up as a regular account i.e it should NOT have sudo privileges.
 See _Set up the biocbuild account_ section in the Prepare-Ubuntu-20.04-HOWTO.md document for the details (replace `biocbuild` with `biocpush`).
 Use the same password as for biocbuild.

-### Install SSH keys
+### Install RSA keys

 From the biocpush account: